vboussange/vboussange.github.io/content/authors/admin/_index.md

 Greeting!
 I'm Victor, a postdoctoral researcher in the [Dynamic Macroecology Group](https://www.wsl.ch/de/ueber-die-wsl/organisation/forschungseinheiten/landschaftsdynamik/dynamische-makrooekologie/) at the [Swiss Federal Institute for Forest, Snow & Landscape (WSL)](https://www.wsl.ch/en/index.html), Switzerland.
 <br>

 My work is centered on **developing innovative models and methods** to better **understand and forecast the dynamics of ecosystems**.
-With the objective of harnessing the strengths of both approaches, my focus lies in **leveraging process-based ecosystem models with machine learning to provide a more refined quantitative understanding of ecosystems and enhance our ability to forecast their responses to disruptions**.
+With the objective of providing a more refined quantitative understanding of ecosystems and enhancing our ability to forecast their responses to disruptions, my focus lies at the interface between **process-based ecosystem modeling and machine learning**.
+I specifically attempt to leverage the potential extrapolation ability of theoretically grounded model with the flexibility of state-of-the-art data driven techniques.
 <br>

-Besides work, I am passionate about outdoor adventures and spend my freetime climbing and going down mountains &#x1F3D4; , be it with chalk, ice-axes, skis, or a mountainbike.
-I also enjoy sailing and surfing from times to times.
+Besides work, I am passionate about outdoor adventures and spend my freetime climbing and descending mountains &#x1F3D4; , be it with chalk, ice-axes, skis, or a mountainbike.
+I also enjoy sailing and surfing from time to time.
 You can check out **my alpine CV** [here]({{<ref "/pages/alpine_cv.md" >}}).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->